minetest-mods-camp/arena_lib/README.md

 <a href="https://liberapay.com/EticaDigitale/donate"><img src="https://i.imgur.com/4B2PxjP.png" alt="Support my work"/></a>

 ### Config

+> BEWARE!
+Arena_lib right now works with a minigame only.
+DO NOT use it for more than one mod in the same client/server or it'll override itself over and over.
+We're on it to fix it

 1) **You DON'T need to create a different folder in your mods path.** Instead, create a folder called `arena_lib` inside your specific mod folder and put all the files of this repo there (mind the textures!).

 2) Add this in your init.lua